cookthebook/bytenuts/README.md

 ## Building

 Building Bytenuts is very simple.
-All you need is clang and libncurses.
+All you need is clang and libncurses (`sudo apt install clang libncurses5-dev`).
 Run `make` in the Bytenuts root directory to build.
 You can also install the build (creating a link in `/usr/local/bin` to the `build` directory) by running `sudo make install`.